paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 pre-process them.

 First lets have a look at the source code that we are preprocessing.
-It is a pretty trivial variation of a common theme, but beware, pre-processing directives abound!
+It is a pretty simple variation of a common theme, but beware, pre-processing directives abound!

 The file :file:`demo/src/main.c` looks like this: